Fu Manchu: Kâramanèh

-Prominent among Dr Fu Manchu's agents is the "seductively lovely" Kâramanèh.
+Prominent among Dr. Fu Manchu's agents is the "seductively lovely" Kâramanèh.
 Her real name is unknown.
 She was sold to the Si-Fan by Egyptian slave traders while she was still a child.
-Kâramanèh falls in love with Dr Petrie, the narrator of the first three books in the series, and rescues Petrie and Nayland Smith many times.
+Kâramanèh falls in love with Dr. Petrie, the narrator of the first three books in the series, and rescues Petrie and Nayland Smith many times.
 Eventually the couple are united and she wins her freedom.
 They marry and have a daughter, Fleurette, who figures in two later novels, Fu Manchu's Bride (1933) and its sequel, The Trail of Fu Manchu (1934).
-Lin Carter later created a son for Dr Petrie and Kâramanèh.
+Lin Carter later created a son for Dr. Petrie and Kâramanèh.

 Fah Lo Suee

-Dr Fu Manchu's daughter, Fah Lo Suee, is a devious mastermind in her own right, frequently plotting to usurp her father's position in the Si-Fan and aiding his enemies both within and outside the organization.
+Dr. Fu Manchu's daughter, Fah Lo Suee, is a devious mastermind in her own right, frequently plotting to usurp her father's position in the Si-Fan and aiding his enemies both within and outside the organization.
 Her real name is unknown; Fah Lo Suee was a childhood term of endearment.
 She is introduced anonymously while still a teenager in the third book in the series and plays a larger role in several of the titles of the 1930s and 1940s.
 She is known for a time as Koreani after being brainwashed by her father, but her memory is later restored.
 Like her father, she takes on false identities, among them Madame Ingomar, Queen Mamaloi and Mrs van Roorden.
 In films she has been portrayed by numerous actresses over the years.
 Her character is usually renamed in film adaptations because of difficulties with the pronunciation of her name.
 Anna May Wong played Ling Moy in Daughter of the Dragon (1931).
-Myrna Loy portrayed the similarly named Fah Lo See in The Mask of Fu Manchu (1932).
+Myrna Loy portrayed the character (as Fah Lo See) in The Mask of Fu Manchu (1932).
 Gloria Franklin had the role of Fah Lo Suee in Drums of Fu Manchu (1940).
 Laurette Luez played Karamaneh in The Adventures of Dr. Fu Manchu (1956), but the character owed more to Fah Lo Suee than to Rohmer's depiction of Kâramanèh.
-Tsai Chin portrayed Dr Fu Manchu's daughter Lin Tang in the five Christopher Lee films of the 1960s.
+Tsai Chin portrayed Dr. Fu Manchu's daughter Lin Tang in the five Christopher Lee films of the 1960s.